eliteboard/docs/README.md

 * Further comments:
 The MacOS descriptions are taken from: https://github.com/glegrain/STM32-with-macOS#0---installing-the-toolchain

-To use COM port numbers above 9 you have to use the syntax
+To use COM port numbers above 9 in Windows you have to use the syntax
 ```\\.\COM10*/``` otherwise you can simply use "COMx" in the ```"BMPGDBSerialPort"```
 setting within the ```.vscode/launch.json``` file.